 At Constellation, we believe that this judgment should be informed by the best possible information.
 To accomplish this goal in support of our poverty-fighting mission, Constellation uses data and research to carefully value the measurable improvements that differing poverty-fighting interventions are making in the living standards of residents experiencing poverty.
 Specifically, we thoughtfully leverage peer-reviewed research, local demographic information, and data from nonprofits to conduct careful benefit-cost analyses that allow us to better understand the relative impacts of different poverty alleviation programs.
 We match that best-in-class quantitative analysis with thoughtful qualitative evaluations – such as the quality of a nonprofit’s leadership and on-the-ground insights about pressing community needs – in order to fund the poverty-fighting interventions that, judged with all the best available evidence, are the most promising among available options.

 Working with leading local economists and research organizations, Constellation has developed a metric-driven evaluation framework to help determine the relative impacts of different kinds of poverty-fighting interventions.
 Through the careful application of this framework, Constellation can reliably estimate the expected long-term quality-of-life benefits that a proposed nonprofit program will create for low-income individuals and families.
 Having valued these measurable benefits, Constellation can then create an evidence-based benefit-cost analysis for each prospective nonprofit grantee.
-This allows for comparisons between the poverty-fighting impacts of otherwise dissimilar intervention types, such as that of an early childhood education program to that of a housing program for homeless veterans.
+This allows for comparisons between the poverty-fighting impacts of otherwise dissimilar intervention types, such as that of an early childhood education program to that of a housing program for veterans experiencing homelessness.

 Once Constellation has conducted these quantitative analyses, we can consider allocating our resources to the programs with the largest poverty-fighting impacts.
 For example, investing a dollar in Program A, whose benefit-cost ratio is 5:1, instead of in Program B, whose benefit-cost ratio is 1:1, creates $4 of extra per-dollar benefits for people experiencing poverty at no additional expense to our donors.